nitrogensensor/daisywrapper/documentation/README.md

   -V, --version               Print version information and exit.
 ```

-The server runs only on Linux (and possibly on Mac),
+The server runs only on Linux (and possibly on Mac).

 If -p is not provided it assumes that Daisy is installed in the default
 directory on Linux (which is /opt/daisy/).

 You can test your server with